peakvisor/panorama/README.md

 > git submodule init
 > git submovulde update

-Check other dependencies (JPG, PNG, X11)
-Update paths in the makefile if needed
+Check other dependencies (JPG, PNG, X11, Intel TBB).
+Update paths in the makefile if needed.

-Make the tool
+Make the panorama tool
 > make

 That's it!